Service & Solutions

 Arianespace at a glance

 Arianespace was founded in 1980 as the world’s first commercial satellite launch company.
 Its shareholders include the French space agency CNES, Astrium and all European space companies, representing 10 European countries.
-As of January 1, 2013, the company had 315 employees, at corporate headquarters in Evry, at the Guiana Space Center (CSG) - launch site for Ariane 5, Soyuz and Vega - and at local offices in Washington DC, Singapore and Tokyo.
+As of January 1, 2014, the company had 330 employees, at corporate headquarters in Evry, at the Guiana Space Center (CSG) - launch site for Ariane 5, Soyuz and Vega - and at local offices in Washington D.C., Singapore and Tokyo.

-In 2012, seven launches of Ariane 5, two launches of Soyuz at CSG and one launch of Vega generated a turnover of 1 329 M€, increased by more than 30 percent compared to 2011, with balanced accounts.
+In 2013, four launches of Ariane 5, two launches of Soyuz at CSG and one launch of Vega generated a turnover of 989 M€, with a slight loss.

-Since its creation, Arianespace has signed contracts with 85 customers worldwide carrying out 215 Ariane launches, 31 Soyuz launches (five at CSG and 26 at Baikonur via its subsidiary, Starsem) and the two first launches of Vega.
+Since its creation, Arianespace has signed contracts with 85 customers worldwide carrying out 217 Ariane launches, 33 Soyuz launches (seven at CSG and 26 at Baikonur via its subsidiary, Starsem) and the three first launches of Vega.
 More than half of the commercial satellites in service today were launched by Arianespace.

 Arianespace provides launch services to commercial satellite operators and government space agencies around the globe based on a complete family of launchers:

-- The Soyuz medium-size launcher (five successful launches); Soyuz is also operated at Baikonur with Starsem (26 commercial launches, all successful).
+- The Soyuz medium-size launcher (seven successful launches); Soyuz is also operated at Baikonur with Starsem (26 commercial launches, all successful).

-- The Vega light-weight launcher (two successful launches).
+- The Vega light-weight launcher (three successful launches).

 Based on impressive launch performance and a large backlog of orders, Arianespace is the world’s leading launch company, capturing much more than 50 percent of the commercial satellite launch market year after year.

 Arianespace’s shareholders are represented by the Board of Directors.
-Stéphane Israël is Chairman & Chief Executive Officer, Louis Laurent is Senior Vice President, Programs, Jean-Max Puech is Senior Vice President, Finance and Jacques Breton is Senior Vice President, Sales & Customers.
+Stéphane Israël is Chairman and Chief Executive Officer, Louis Laurant is Senior Vice President, Programs, and Jacques Breton is Senior Vice President, Sales & Customers.